0x0ade/DuckGame-Linux/README.md

 * Get yourself a fresh copy of Duck Game, f.e. via Steam... through Wine... or from a friend with Windows.
 * Install `mono-complete` and `libcurl3:i386` and `ffmpeg` (or matching) via your package manager.
     * `ffmpeg`, not "`libav`" / `avconv`.
-* Copy or symlink the i386 `libcurl.so.3` into `DuckGameDir/libcurl.so` because the Steam Runtime is somehow missing this...
-    * This is technically only required for online multiplayer to work... but it's hit-and-miss anyway.

 **Installing / updating:**
 * Download [**the latest released DuckGame-Linux-Complete.zip**](https://github.com/0x0ade/DuckGame-Linux/releases)